jmcuneo/a2-shortstack-a25/README.md

 CSS:

-Custom stylesheet with a flexbox layout.
+Custom stylesheet with a flexbox layout for responsiveness and alignment.

+Also includes use of CSS Grid in the table area to demonstrate both layout approaches.

 Defined fonts using a web-safe stack.